 Winner by 4%

-M&M Tool and Machinery rates % higher than The Home Depot on Sentiment Culture Ratings vs The Home Depot Ratings based on looking at 9127 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".
+M&M Tool and Machinery rates % higher than The Home Depot on Sentiment Culture Ratings vs The Home Depot Ratings based on looking at 9182 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "Are you typically excited about going to work each day?".